 Your online image is a crucial part of your career development and your job search.
-We strongly encourage you to audit your online presence using this Digital Dirt form.
+We strongly encourage you to audit your online presence.
 We also have a great list of tips to help you manage your online image.

 Further, we strongly encourage you create and maintain a professional LinkedIn profile.
 The introductory video below will help get you started, even as a college student.